 Either way, view the window by attending church at St. John’s any Sunday or calling ahead on a weekday to confirm if open.
 Did you know this is a gift from Native American students in 1887?

 Native Americans were studying at Hampton University, in those days called Hampton Normal and Agricultural Institute.
 Fascinating gallery at the university taught me about the federal contract paying $167 per Native American student from 1878 – 1912.
 Maximum number per year was 120 students.

 Forty-five graduates served in World War I. The contract ended in 1912 with the perhaps not-so-enlightened declaration that blacks and Indians should not study together.

 The stained glass centurion front and center in the chapel built in 1858 startled me.
 Cornelius is his name.
 Soldiers and guards don’t normally appear among the saints or the dearly departed in churches I visit.
 On the grounds of Fort Monroe and the Casemate, the Chapel of the Centurion is an active church, not a museum.

 Seems he’s pictured here because of his conversion to Christianity.

 A bugler named Oliver W. Norton stands tall in another window in this chapel, teaching a history lesson with 24 familiar notes.
-Seems 1862 is the first time Taps was ever played, and that was at nearby Berkeley Plantation.
+Seems 1862 is the first time Taps was ever played, and that was at nearby Berkeley Plantation in Hampton.

 Doesn’t that make travel more fun when you connect the dots of something you know as well as Taps and learn it was written where your are (or close by) so the soldiers’ call for “lights out” was peaceful and soothing?